 Camelia has published in various trade magazines and academic journals on adapting to and thriving in changing circumstances and has reviewed various books on the topic, including Brilliant Mistakes and Winning the Long Game.
 She has also taught courses in judgment and decision making at the London School of Economics.
 Camelia advises Mentor on strategy development and is also interested in how latest thinking about organisational resilience in uncertain environments may be transferable to approaches developing personal resilience in young people.

-After a 20 year career in the arts, Emma became Executive Director at PTA-UK two years ago.
-As a mother of two relatively small girls and stepmother of two teenage boys, it was a natural choice to take over an organisation with the potential to represent parents in the education sector.
-In the last two years, Emma has reshaped the organisation so that, as well as being the go-to resource for Parent Teacher Associations on the ground, PTA-UK is starting to have conversations with parents about their children's education, as well as representing parents at a national level.
+After a 20 year career in the arts, Emma moved to head up Parentkind (formerly PTA-UK) in October 2013.
+As a mother of two primary aged girls and stepmother of two teenage boys, it was a natural choice to take over an organisation with the potential to represent parents in the education sector.
+Emma has reshaped the organisation so that, as well as being the go-to resource for Parent Teacher Associations on the ground, Parentkind is both a resource for parents to help support them with their children’s education, and advocates for parents interests at a national level in England, Northern Ireland and Wales.
+In 2017 the organisation joined forces with Parents Councils UK and now runs courses for educational professionals in addition to conducting its annual parents survey, and delivering the ‘be school ready’ campaign, which reaches thousands of both primary and secondary parents.
 Emma is passionate about giving parents a voice in education.